ghassbomb/ghassbomb.github.io/content/posts/the-intelligent-investor.md

 ---
-title: "The Intelligent Investor, by Benjamin Graham"
+title: "Notes on 'The Intelligent Investor, by Benjamin Graham'"
 date: 2023-08-28T12:09:17+05:00
 author: "Ghassan Shahzad"
 categories: